Tscheppe/Wresult/README.md

 # Wresult

-Wresult is a monad aimed to simplify the handle of Success and Failure scenarios in Kotlin.
+Wresult is a monad aimed to simplify the handling of Success and Failure scenarios in Kotlin.

 ### Installation